The Daily Fix: Why was judge asking tough questions about Delhi violence transferred abruptly?

 Far from listening to the benches’ recommendations to punish hate speech that led to the violence, Prime Minister Narendra Modi’s government decided to immediately notify the transfer of Justice Muralidhar to another high court.

 The transfer decision had been taken per an order by the Supreme Court collegium – the senior-most judges of the top court – to transfer Muralidhar to the Punjab and Haryana High Court on February 12.
-That order was itself controversial, with many raising questions over the the timing and its implications for seniority.
+That order was itself controversial, with many raising questions over the timing and its implications for seniority.

 Muralidhar was well known in the Delhi High Court as a judge who delivered “bold” verdicts that took on both government excess and majoritarian forces.
 He had in the past convicted members of the Uttar Pradesh Provincial Armed Constabulary in the Hashimpura massacre case of 1987 as well as Congress leader Sajjan Kumar in the Delhi anti-Sikh riots of 1984.